About the course

 How to apply

-You are welcome to contact academics involved, however this is not a necessary prerequisite to the application process.
+You are welcome to contact the Course Director, however this is not a necessary prerequisite to the application process.
 If you are unsure of who to contact you should send an e-mail to the Academic Assistant.

 The set of documents you should send with your application to this course comprises the following: